Kuldeep-kk/Terriblytinytales_Assignment/README.md

 ### 2. Navbar (`Navbar.js`)

 The `Navbar` component represents the navigation bar at the top of the page.
-It includes a logo and a "Courses" button, utilizing the `next/image` component for optimized image loading.
+It includes a logo and a "Courses" button, utilizing the `next/image` component for optimized image loading and Tailwind CSS for styling.

 ### 3. Profile (`Profile.js`)

 The `Profile` component displays user profile information with a background image, profile picture, user details, and a section for user posts.
-It leverages the Framer Motion library for animations and uses the `next/image` component for image rendering.
+It leverages the Framer Motion library for animations, uses the `next/image` component for image rendering, and styles with Tailwind CSS.

 ### 4. PostCard (`PostCards.js`)

 The `PostCard` component represents an individual post within the user profile.
 It displays the post title, content, author information, and additional details like post type, time, reading range, and views.
 The heart icon allows users to like posts, and the `next/image` component is used for image rendering.
+Tailwind CSS is applied for styling.

 ### 5. PageWrapper (`PageWrapper.js`)

 The `PageWrapper` component is a utility component used for animation transitions between pages.
-It employs the Framer Motion library to provide a smooth entrance and exit animation for page content.
+It employs the Framer Motion library to provide a smooth entrance and exit animation for page content and is styled using Tailwind CSS.

 ## Libraries and Plugins